ibm-wsc/cloud-native-linuxone/docs/devsecops/sonarqube.md

 ## Sign up for necessary accounts

-1. Get a 2nd OpenShift cluster trial (in addition to the one you got for the regular lab, using a different email) [here](https://linuxone.cloud.marist.edu/#/register?flag=OCP){target="_blank" rel="noopener noreferrer"}.
+1. Get a 2nd OpenShift cluster trial (in addition to the one you got for the regular lab, using a different email) [here](https://linuxone.cloud.marist.edu/#/register?flag=OCP){target="_blank" rel="noopener"}.

     !!! note
         Within 48 hours after you register, be sure to "Activate your account or entitlement" following the instructions in the follow-on email sent to the email address you specified during registration.

-2. Sign up for IBM Z Container Registry trial using [this link](https://epwt-www.mybluemix.net/software/support/trial/cst/programwebsite.wss?siteId=1208&tabId=3216&p=null&h=null){target="_blank" rel="noopener noreferrer"}.
+2. Setup access to the Container Images for IBM Z and LinuxONE using [this link](https://ibm.github.io/ibm-z-oss-hub/main/main.html){target="_blank" rel="noopener"} and scrolling down to the *Getting Started* section and then following it.

 ## Access OpenShift Cluster